getpelican/pelican-plugins/Readme.rst

 Encrypt content           Password protect pages and articles

+Events                    Add event start, duration, and location info to post metadata to generate an iCalendar file

 Extract table of content  Extracts table of contents (ToC) from ``article.content``

 Feed Summary              Allows article summaries to be used in ATOM and RSS feeds instead of the entire article